Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-How to Make Ankara Tava - Turkish Lamb and Rice
+How to Make Lamb and Rice

 Cook the Lamb

 Heat a large pot or Dutch oven over medium heat.
 Add a drizzle of olive oil.
-Once hot, add the lamb pieces and sear them until browned on all sides.
-This step locks in the flavors.
+Once it'shot, add the lamb pieces and sear them on all sides until browned.
+Stir in the onions, carrots, celery, garlic, and sauté for a minute before adding the bay leaf, peppercorns, and water.

-browning the lamb pieces in a pan
+Browning the lamb pieces in a pan.

 Cook the Rice